 - A SpR in a full-time clinical post in Higher Specialist Training or in the second or later year of Basic Specialist Training - Clear assessment/training record of at least 12 months prior to your application - Interest in education and training

 Trainees are encouraged to apply to be a Trainee Representative.
 For information on the Trainee Committee please email Trainees@rcpi.ie.
-For a list of current Trainee Reps and details on the role please see here.

 HSE Financial Support Schemes

 Clinical Course & Examination Refund Scheme for NCHDs